-Many users are experiencing issues playing YouTube Videos in Background on their iPhone running iOS 10+ versions.
+Many users are experiencing issues playing YouTube Videos in Background on their iPhone running iOS 11 (or all 10+ versions.)
 This is especially true if you are running iOS 10.1 and higher on your iDevice.Recently, YouTube (and Google) is enforcing their policy that while using their dedicated apps (for YouTube, YT Kids, and YouTube Music) on your phone or tablet you can’t do anything else while listening to YT’s music and podcasts.
 Additionally, Google disabled background playing to push their new signature product, YouTubeRed In this article, we show you how to play YouTube videos in the background on your iPhone without subscribing to YouTubeRed.

 Try out each option and find one that works for you.
 YouTube is actively shutting down the avenues to play YouTube videos in the background for users that do not have a YouTube red subscription.
 Consequently, what works today might not work tomorrow.
 We’re updating this content as we know more and find additional ways and methods.
 So don’t give up if the first tip doesn’t work.
 Go down the list of suggestions and hopefully, you find one that works for you!

 - 1 Another option, Another browser

 - 5 Play YouTube Videos Using Private Browsing

 - 6 No Time?
 Check Out Our Video